josh-vin/R2D2_Bot/README.md

 ## I Know
 Having the DB be a json file is not very smart.
 But it was quick and easy for making this bot

+## Commands can take a while to register
+You can add this code to the decorator:

+guild_ids=[GUILD_ID]

+@bot.slash_command(
+    name="notification",
+    description="Set up an automated DM with activity instructions", guild_ids=[GUILD_ID]
+)

+This will make it register fast when you are wanting to test.

+It may take time for it to propagate to the other servers